USS Chilton: Final operations

 Chilton cleared San Diego, California, 15 November 1948 to withdraw U.S. Marines from China, returning to San Diego 31 May.
 Local operations and exercises in the Hawaiian Islands occupied her until 25 November 1949 when she sailed from San Diego for her new home port, Norfolk, Virginia, arriving 10 December.
 While based at Norfolk in 1951, she appeared at dock in the opening scenes of the film You're in the Navy Now.

-Local operations, overhaul, and service as a training ship in Cuban waters preceded her first tour of duty in the Mediterranean, 11 June-20 December 1951.
+Local operations, overhaul, and service as a training ship in Cuban waters preceded her first tour of duty in the Mediterranean, 11 June – 20 December 1951.
 On 21 August 1952, she sailed from Norfolk to participate in NATO Operation Mainbrace, proceeding to the Mediterranean for duty until 6 February 1953.
 Chilton continued to alternate local and Caribbean operations with tours of duty in the Mediterranean from 1954 through 1963.
-From April 1, thru June 9, 1965, the Chilton participated in the Dominican Republic rebel uprising, with the crew of HMM-263on board.
+From 1 April, thru 9 June 1965, the Chilton participated in the Dominican Republic rebel uprising, with the crew of HMM-263 on board.
 The Chilton continued to do Mediterranean training operations throughout the late 1960s and early 1970s.